nline/nline-plotlyjs-panel/README.md

 # Plotly Panel

 > ⚠️ If you are on Grafana 10, the syntax to access the fields from the `data` variable is different!
 Use `data.series[0].fields[0].values` without the `buffer` property as it doesn't exist anymore.
-This will be corrected in a new release.

 Render charts with [Plotly.js](https://plotly.com/javascript/).

-A maintained fork of [ae3e-plotly-panel](https://github.com/ae3e/ae3e-plotly-panel) with:

-- Updated Plotly.js package
-- Ability to export plot as image (fixed)
+- Export plot as an image (with resolution tuning)
+- YAML/JSON support
+- Timezone adjustment
+- Apply `Data` configs across traces
 - Expandable code editors
-- YAML support
-- Updated dependencies
-- Depreciated packages/code removed
-- Linting, style standardization, code correction
-- Better documentation
+- Grafana variable substitution
 - and more!

 Unlike the [natel-plotly-panel](https://github.com/NatelEnergy/grafana-plotly-panel), this plugin is not limited to specific types of charts.
 This plugin allows fine grained control over the `data`, `layout`, and`config` parameters used to build a Plotly plot.

+This plugin began as maintained fork of [ae3e-plotly-panel](https://github.com/ae3e/ae3e-plotly-panel) but has been rewritten since.

 [![Marketplace](https://img.shields.io/badge/dynamic/json?logo=grafana&color=F47A20&label=marketplace&prefix=v&query=%24.items%5B%3F%28%40.slug%20%3D%3D%20%22nline-plotlyjs-panel%22%29%5D.version&url=https%3A%2F%2Fgrafana.com%2Fapi%2Fplugins)](https://grafana.com/grafana/plugins/nline-plotlyjs-panel)
 [![Downloads](https://img.shields.io/badge/dynamic/json?logo=grafana&color=F47A20&label=downloads&query=%24.items%5B%3F%28%40.slug%20%3D%3D%20%22nline-plotlyjs-panel%22%29%5D.downloads&url=https%3A%2F%2Fgrafana.com%2Fapi%2Fplugins)](https://grafana.com/grafana/plugins/nline-plotlyjs-panel)